 Tier Role Settlements 1.
-Main Towns Provide the focus for future growth and will accommodate most new development.
+Main Towns Provide the focus for future growth and will accommodate the majority of new development.
 BarnoldswickColneNelson 2.
 Local Service Centres Play a supporting role to the Main Towns, with new development serving a localised catchment.
 BarrowfordBrierfieldEarby 3.
 Rural Service Centres Provide the focus for development in those areas outside the boundaries of the settlements in Tiers 1 and 2.
 FenceFoulridgeKelbrook and SoughTrawden 4.
 Rural Villages Only development which addresses an identified local need will normally be permitted.
 Barley Blacko Higham Laneshaw Bridge Newchurch-in-Pendle and Spen Brook Roughlee and Crow Trees Salterforth

-- 2. Settlement boundaries are defined on the Policies Map.
+- 2. The following villages and hamlets do not have a defined settlement boundary and are situated within the open countryside (see Policy DM09). - Bracewell - Winewall - Wycoller - 3.
+Settlement boundaries are defined on the Policies Map.
 Within a settlement boundary there is a presumption in favour of sustainable development.
-Proposals will be supported where they: - (a) Are of a nature and scale that is proportionate to the role and function of the settlement. - (b) Re-use vacant buildings or previously developed land that is not of high environmental value, subject to complying with other Development Plan policies. - (c) Are a site-specific allocation within a document that forms part of the Development Plan to meet future needs or support growth (Policy SP03). - 3.
-The following villages and hamlets do not have a defined settlement boundary and are situated within the open countryside (see Policy DM09). - Bracewell - Winewall - Wycoller
+Proposals will be supported where they: - (a) Are of a nature and scale that is proportionate to the role and function of the settlement. - (b) Re-use vacant buildings or previously developed land that is not of high environmental value, subject to complying with other Development Plan policies.

-- 4. Outside a defined settlement boundary policies relevant to the open countryside apply (see Policy DM09).
+- (c) Are a site-specific allocation within a document that forms part of the Development Plan to meet future needs or support growth (Policy SP03). - 4.
+Outside a defined settlement boundary policies relevant to the open countryside apply (see Policy DM09).
 Development will only be permitted for exceptions that are identified in either the NPPF, or an adopted document that forms part of the Development Plan. - 5.
 The selection of sites for development or allocation should ensure that land and other resources are used effectively (Policy DM21).